Health And Safety

 What Is Health and Safety for Small Business

 Health and safety isn't a binder gathering dust on a shelf.
 It's a practical framework for keeping people — your employees, your customers, yourself — from getting hurt while work happens.
-A coffee shop needs different controls than a landscaping crew.
-In real terms, for a small business, that framework scales.
+Think about it: for a small business, that framework scales.
+Still, a coffee shop needs different controls than a landscaping crew.
 A solo graphic designer working from home still has obligations, even if they're just to themselves.

 The legal baseline

 In most jurisdictions, the law doesn't care about your headcount.
-Because of that, if you employ anyone — even one part-time barista — you have a duty of care.
-That means identifying hazards, assessing risks, and putting reasonable controls in place.
-Practically speaking, "Reasonable" is the keyword.
-Here's the thing — nobody expects a five-person bakery to have a dedicated safety officer.
+If you employ anyone — even one part-time barista — you have a duty of care.
+On the flip side, that means identifying hazards, assessing risks, and putting reasonable controls in place.
+"Reasonable" is the keyword.
+Nobody expects a five-person bakery to have a dedicated safety officer.
 They do expect you to have thought about burns, slips, and what happens if the mixer jams.

 It's not just physical